apptentive/apptentive-ios/Example/README.md

 This app shows an example of the how to use Apptentive SDK's classes and methods in an app:

-- Setting the API Key
+- Setting the Apptentive Key and Apptentive Signature
 - Engaging events
 - Launching message center
 - Showing the unread message count